Cell Modules for Type $A$ Webs: Gram Determinants

-However, invoking \cref{lem:murderous_jw}, we see that this vanishes {\itshape identically} if $\mathbb{L}_{\mathbf{s}}$ and $\mathbb{L}_{\mathbf{s}}$ have different targets.
-But if they have the same targets and this morphism is between two objects of the same weight, we must have $\bmu = \bnu$.
-If they have the same target, of weight $\blam' = \blam - \bmu$ then we are left with
+However, invoking \cref{cor:murderous_jw}, we see that this vanishes {\itshape identically} (that is not only up to some quotient) if ${L}_{\mathbf{s}}$ and ${L}_{\mathbf{t}}$ have different targets.
+But if they have the same targets and this morphism is between two objects of the same weight, we must have $\mu = \nu$.
+If they have the same target, of weight $\lambda' = \lambda - \mu$ then we are left with

-We have thus shown that in this basis, the Gram matrix is block diagonal, with one block for each weight $\blam'$ one level lower down in the Young graph.
-Each block is the Gram matrix for the corresponding cell module $S(\underline{\hat x}, \blam')$ multiplied by the constant $\kappa_{\blam'}^\blam$.
+We have thus shown that in this basis, the Gram matrix is block diagonal, with one block for each weight $\lambda'$ one level lower down in the Young graph.
+Each block is the Gram matrix for the corresponding cell module $S(\underline{\hat x}, \lambda')$ multiplied by the constant $\kappa_{\lambda'}^\lambda$.
 We have thus shown

-\begin{example} For $U_q(\Sl_2)$ this change of basis and subsequent calculation of the determinant is one of the standard methods of determining the usual Gram determinant.
-Here we show the calculation for $S(6,2)$.
-The usual basis is
+\begin{example} For the Temperley-Lieb category, this change of basis and subsequent calculation is a standard method of computing the Gram determinant.
+We have adopted the convention that the circle resolves to $+[2]$ for these examples, in order to make the equations cleaner.
+Recall however, that the webs for $U_q(\Sl_2)$ require the circle to resolve to $-[2]$.
+The substitution is straightforward.